Right to education: International legal basis

 In Africa, both the 1981 the African Charter on Human and Peoples' Rights and the 1990 African Charter on the Rights and Welfare of the Child recognize the right to education.

 In [Europe], Article 2 of the first Protocol of 20 March 1952 to the European Convention on Human Rights states that the right to education is recognized as a human right and is understood to establish an entitlement to education.
 According to the International Covenant on Economic, Social and Cultural Rights, the right to education includes the right to free, compulsory primary education for all, an obligation to develop secondary education accessible to all in particular by the progressive introduction of free secondary education, as well as an obligation to develop equitable access to higher education in particular by the progressive introduction of free higher education.
 The right to education also includes a responsibility to provide basic education for individuals who have not completed primary education.
 In addition to these access to education provisions, the right to education encompasses also the obligation to eliminate discrimination at all levels of the educational system, to set minimum standards, and to improve quality.
 The European Court of Human Rights in Strasbourg has applied this norm for example in the Belgian linguistic case.
 Article 10 of the European Social Charter guarantees the right to vocational education.

 According to Indian constitution under 86th Amendment act 2002, There is right to free and compulsory education up to 6–14 years of age.

 It has been argued that "International law provides no effective protection of the right to pre-primary education."
 Just two global treaties explicitly reference education prior to primary school.
 The Convention on the Elimination of All Forms of Discrimination against Women requires states to ensure equality for girls "in pre-school."
 And in the Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, states agree that access to "public pre-school educational institutions" shall not be denied due to the parents’ or child's "irregular situation with respect to stay."
 Less explicitly, the Convention on the Rights of Persons with Disabilities requires that "States Parties shall ensure an inclusive education system at all levels."

-In 2022, Human Rights Watch adopted a policy calling on states to make at least one year of free and compulsory, inclusive, quality pre-primary education available and accessible for all children.
-In doing so they advocated making one year of pre-primary education to be included as part of the minimum core of the right to education.
-They further called on all states to adopt a detailed plan of action for the progressive implementation of further years of pre-primary education, within a reasonable number of years to be fixed in the plan.